lmps-0/projects_in_R/README.md

 Projects and studies in R Language

 1. Data Visualization Project in R
+- recreating a plot from The Economist website
-2. Capstone Data Project
+3. Capstone Data Project
-3. Machine Learning Projects in R:
+4. Machine Learning Projects in R:
 - Linear Regression
 - Logistic Regression
 - K Nearest Neighbors